Euro20179/AIO-LIMAS/README.md

     - [x] drop
     - [x] pause
     - [x] continue
+  - [ ] Track current position as string
+    - Then whichever ui the user uses to play content, will send a request to the server saying that the user is now at position X
   - [x] Replace the start/end lists with event lists
     - eg: `[["Planned", <unixtime>], ["Viewing", <unixtime>], ["Finished", <unixtime>]]`
     - The events should be the same as statuses
     - unixtime is when that status was set
     - this actually might be really good as it's own table that looks something like this `itemId | timestamp | event`
     - Even if the items are entered into the table out of order, and the ids aren't in order, we can always use `SELECT * FROM userEvents WHERE itemId = ?
 ORDER BY timestamp`
 - [ ] Library features
   - [ ] internet search
     - i can do something like `/api/v1/internet-search` with similar params to addentry, except
     - instead of adding an entry, it uses the (yet to be implemented) identify feature to gather search results
     - [ ] search
       - as described above
     - [ ] lookup
       - will lookup a specific entry using a specific provider
   - [x] copy of (id)
     - that way if the user has say, a digital movie and blu ray of something
     - they can have 2 entries, and the ui can know to display the same user/metadata for both